 WHERE TO SAIL IN CROATIA?

-Ideally is to contact a reliable yacht charter agency and they will recommend the itinerary to meet you expecetations and suit your travelling style.
-There are 4 main yacht charter destinations where you can rent a bareboat charter in Croatia.
-Begin your sailing odyssey in UNESCO world heritege sites SPLIT or DUBROVNIK, north Dalmatian city ZADAR or set sail from PULA harbour in the northern Adriatic.
+Contact a reliable yacht charter agency so they can recommend the itinerary to meet you expectations and suit your travelling style.
+There are 4 main yacht charter destinations where you can rent yachts in Croatia.
+Begin your cruising holiday in UNESCO world heritage sites SPLIT or DUBROVNIK, or explore less visited sailing grounds of PULA and ZADAR and impressive Kornati national park.

-Renting a private sailboat in Split or UNESCO world heritage sites Trogir and Šibenik assures you an excellent opportunity to explore the most popular sailing destinations in Croatia.
-Recommended for beginners, day sailors and family flotilla sailing is a standard 7-day Split charter itinerary including world-famous islands in Croatia Vis Hvar Korčula and Brač.
-This is also the easiest route with a comfortable eye-of-sight navigation between 5 or 6 large islands with almost no reefs and shallow waters in between.
+Renting sailboat in Split or historic UNESCO locations Trogir and Šibenik will allow you to explore the most wonderful sailing grounds in Croatia.
+Recommended for beginners, day sailors or a family yacht vacation is a standard 7-day Split sailing itinerary including world-famous islands in Croatia Vis, Hvar, Korčula and Brač.
+Besides of being the most visited yacht charter location of Croatia it is also considered safest with an easy eye-of-sight navigation between largest Dalmatian islands.

-Even experienced sailors should be alert for dense maritime traffic and buzzing speedboats transferring day visitors to famous Hvar beaches and impressive blue cave on the remote Vis.
-Rather follow an alternative "off-the-beaten-track" Split sailing itinerary and discover peaceful anchorages and island ports on less visited parts of Hvar and Brač.
-Here you can relax and enjoy in solitude and seclusion of your very own private cove.
+Even experienced sailors should be alert for dense maritime traffic and buzzing speedboats transferring day visitors to famous Hvar beaches and the iconic blue caves.
+Sefarers that desire more quiet during their trip rather follow alternative "off-the-beaten-track" Split sailing itinerary

-Sail around the island of captains Mali Lošinj, discover turquoise waters of Silba or visit peaceful village on Unije island.
-Take the advantage of crystal clear water surrounding these islands for various water sports, snorkeling or swimming.
-Istria is world-known of impressive historic sites, great recreational grounds, water attractions, notorious summer festivals and amazing food delicacies based on wild truffles and best wines of Croatia.
+Explore the wonderful island of captains Mali Lošinj, discover turquoise waters of Silba or visit peaceful village on Unije island.
+Take the advantage of crystal-clear waters for various water sports, snorkeling or swimming.
+Istria is world-known of impressive historic sites, great recreational grounds, water attractions, notorious summer festivals and amazing food delicacies based on wild truffles and best wines of Croatia called Malvazija.

 Zadar-Sibenik archipelago with Kornati is densest group of islands in the Med. which makes this region among safest island hoping areas in the word.
 For a day sailor it might be challeging to navigate between near 500 tiny islands and reefs, that is why a skippered Zadar yacht charter will provide the best of a sailing experience in centrak Adriatic.
 Kornati islands are also something of a gourmet's paradise and hiring a Croatian skipper is your best opportunity to receive some first-hand tips on where to eat fresh, local and tasty.

 Stone-walled medieval city of Dubrovnik is the capital of southern Dalmatia and so much more then just a "Game of Thrones" setting.
-It is a great launchpad from where you can set sail and discover south Adriatic islands.
+It is a great location from where you can set sail and discover south Adriatic islands.
 This remote archipelago is full of culture, history, unspoiled natural beauties and a unique landscape diversity.
-Dubrovnik airport is just a half an hour drive from modern marinas downtown which are great spots to start your yacht holidays in Croatia and navigate the routes of ancient mariners.
+The airport is just a half an hour drive from marina ACI Dubrovnik where your yachting adventure starts.

 WHEN TO GO SAILING?

-Sailing season in Croatia stretches from early May until late October.
-July and August are definitively Best months to sail Croatia for first-time visitors and day sailors.
-High summer in Croatia is ideal for a family sailing triphoneymoon sailing vacation or a relaxing fun-loving cruise with your favourite company.
+Sailing season in Croatia stretches from early May until late October, but July and August are definitively Best months to sail Croatia for a beginner.
+High summer in Croatia is ideal period for a family sailing trip a honeymoon cruise while experienced crews search more adrenaline in off season.

 In southern Dalmatia expect less marine traffic during August.
 So sailing trip in Dubrovnik in late July and August could be a good choice.
 While in June and July Zadar region and northern Croatia is where you should start your trip.
 Experienced skipper will know how to avoid crowded areas and recommend best places to visit during your charter week in Croatia.

-Sailing in Croatia in June or even late May is when you will receive the very best of a Croatia yacht vacation experience.
-Early summer is when the days are longest, weather stable and you can always find a free berth or place in a restaurant.
-These are the ideal months for flotilla yacht holiday events.
+Sailing in Croatia in June or even late May is the time for more sailing inclined groups searching for more adventurous Croatia yacht vacation experience.
+This is the period with longest days, dry and not too hot weather and you can always find a free berth or place in a restaurant.
+Also ideal months for flotilla yacht holiday events.
+Or book a last minute yacht charter in Croatia and begin your sailing odyssey in September when you can still catch lots of summer vibe down the Dalmatian cost.

-If you wish to take the advantage on lower shoulder season boat charter prices then book your sailing vacations in May, September or even October.
-The water is still warm enough for a quick swim and moderate winds provide pleasurable moments under the sails.
+If you wish to take the advantage on affordable yacht charter prices then book your sailing vacations in May, September or even October.
+The water is still warm enough for a quick swim and moderate winds provide pleasurable sailing conditions.

 HARBOURS & MARINAS